tarmo888/bbfm/README.md

-This is the repo for the "byteball for web merchant payment gateway" back office.
-Requires php 7+ and Mysql 5+
+This is the repo for the "byteball for web merchant payment gateway" back office and public website.

+Requires php 7+, Mysql 5+ and any web server (apache, nginx...)

 # *Public website*
 bbfm_www directory